Mongolians protest as economic ills grip country

-ULAANBAATAR, Mongolia (AP) — Mongolian political fringe groups have protested in the capital, Ulaanbaatar, to demand the dissolution of parliament as economic woes grip the country.
+ULAANBAATAR, Mongolia (AP) — Mongolian political fringe groups protested in the capital, Ulaanbaatar, on Friday to demand the dissolution of parliament as economic woes continue to grip the country.

 About 200 people including retirees, impoverished herders and disabled people took part in Friday’s demonstration outside government headquarters.